HaisenbergPeng/FAST_LIO/README.md

 ## Modified
-For localization by adding map loading and initial pose setting
+1. Adjusted for localization by adding map loading and initial pose setting
+2. Add some yaml files specified for some popular datasets, such as NCLT, Usyd.

 ## Related Works